lilab-bcb/pegasus/README.md

 ## First Time Running - Authenticate with Google

-1. Ensure the Google Cloud SDK is installed.
+1. Ensure the Google Cloud SDK is installed on your computer.

     Note: Broad users do not have to install this-they can type *use Google-Cloud-SDK* to make the Google Cloud tools available.